renecruzATX/doublyLinkedList/readme.md

-Singly Linked List with methods
+Doubly Linked List with methods